snapappointments/bootstrap-select/README.md

 > Bootstrap 4 only works with bootstrap-select v1.13.0+.
 By default, bootstrap-select automatically detects the version of Bootstrap being used.
 However, there are some instances where the version detection won't work.
 See the [documentation](https://developer.snapappointments.com/bootstrap-select/options/#bootstrap-version) for more information.

 ### Via `selectpicker` class
-Add the `selectpicker` class to your select element to use the data-api.
+Add the `selectpicker` class to your select elements to auto-initialize bootstrap-select.
 ```html
 <select class="selectpicker">
   <option>Mustard</option>